Privacy

 The Honesdale National Bank aims to provide you with a superior service experience and respect and uphold the value of your privacy and personal information when engaging with us through any of our digital or electronic channels.

-These channels include but are not limited to our web site, our Online and Mobile Banking sites and applications, official HNB social media presences or any of our content consumed through our digital advertising efforts or other electronic or online channels.
+These channels include but are not limited to our web site, our Online and Mobile Banking sites and applications, official HNB social media presences, or any of our content consumed through our digital advertising efforts or other electronic or online channels.
 Our Digital Privacy Policy explains our practices regarding the collection, sharing, use and protection of your personal information when engaging with us through the aforementioned channels.

-Important Notes:
+Important Notes

 • By using our web site or other electronic services offered by The Honesdale National Bank you are agreeing to our Digital Privacy Policy and providing authorization for the Bank to disclose and use information about you in accordance with our Personal Banking Privacy Notice and our Digital Privacy Policy.